hellocodeco/old-exist-api-docs/source/index.md

 # Updating attributes

+## Overview

+If you jumped straight here looking for how to send data for your own attributes, here's a recap of the steps you may have missed:

+1. Make sure you have an [OAuth2 client](#authentication-overview) set up
+2. Make sure you've listed all attributes you'd like to be able to write to (set this from your [app management page](https://exist.io/account/apps/))
+3. Make sure you have [acquired ownership](#attribute-ownership) of the attribute before updating
+4. Now you can update.

+## Updating attribute values

 ```shell
 curl https://exist.io/api/1/attributes/update/ -H "Content-Type: application/json" -H "Authorization: Bearer 96524c5ca126d87eb18ee7eff408ca0e71e94737" -X POST -d '[{"name":"mood", "date":"2015-05-20", "value":5}, {"name":"mood_note", "date":"2015-05-20", "value":"Great day playing with the Exist API"}]'
 ```